dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 7. locked:null

-Junction's attributes and image looks like bellow image:
+Junction's attributes and image looks like the image below:
 ![](./images/junction.png)

 ###No Connect Flag